What is a direct deposit?

 A direct deposit is an electronic payment made into a checking or savings account.
 Transfers are sent from one bank account to another through the Automated Clearing House (ACH) network, which connects over 25,000 financial institutions in the country.
 It is a fast, convenient and safe alternative to check deposits.

 Payroll payments are an example of direct deposits.
-Employers can send funds to their employees’ bank accounts without delay or the risk of losing checks in the mail.
+Employers can send funds to their employees' bank accounts on payday without delay or the risk of losing checks in the mail.
 Recipients also benefit from direct deposits, as the money is automatically added to their account balance with no action required.

 What are the benefits of direct deposits?

 Direct deposits offer several advantages over other transfer methods.
 When you receive a direct deposit, the bank will automatically pay the funds into your account.
 The bank requires no action from the recipient, meaning you do not have to accept the payment or visit the bank in person.

 They are also more cost-efficient than checks.
 The transfer is electronic, which saves on the cost of printing and postage.
 Direct deposits offer better security because there is no risk of a check getting lost, stolen, or altered.
 All parties will have an electronic record of the payment without the need to manually record payment details.

 Recipients don’t have to wait for their check to arrive by mail or for the funds to clear.
 They can receive payment faster and withdraw the money immediately.
 The sender will also see their checking account balance decrease automatically.

 Direct deposits are one of the fastest ways to transfer money.
 The funds will typically be available the next business day.
 Payroll and government payments like Social Security benefits and tax refunds are typically available immediately.